Temzasse/react-modal-sheet/README.md

 Similarly to the `snapTo` method the `y` value can be accessed via a ref.

-The `y` value can be useful for certain situtation eg. when you want to combine snap points with scrollable sheet content and ensure that the content stays properly scrollable in any snap point.
-Below you can see a simplified example of this situation and for a more detailed example take a look at the [ScrollableSnapPoints](example/components/ScrollableSnapPoints.tsx) component in the example app.
+The `y` value can be useful for certain situtations, eg. when you want to combine snap points with scrollable sheet content and ensure that the content stays properly scrollable at any snap point.

+Below you can see a simplified example of this situation:

 ```tsx
 import { Sheet, SheetRef } from 'react-modal-sheet';